-Chicago, Illinois—June 13, 2014—Six medical students and residents received today the prestigious 2014 Young Physicians Patient Safety Award for their essays detailing personal insights into the significance of patient safety work.
-Winners were recognized at the Association of American Medical College’s Integrating Quality meeting and received $5,000 each from The Doctors Company Foundation, which co-sponsors the annual contest with the Lucian Leape Institute.
+Chicago, Illinois—June 12, 2015—Six medical students received today the prestigious 2015 Young Physicians Patient Safety Award for their essays detailing personal insights into the significance of patient safety work.
+Winners were recognized at the Annual Association of American Medical College’s Integrating Quality Meeting and received $5,000 from The Doctors Company Foundation, which co-sponsors the annual contest with the Lucian Leape Institute.

 David B. Troxel, MD, chairman of The Doctors Company Foundation, announced the following winners:

-The essays can be read on The Doctors Company Foundation website at www.tdcfoundation.com.
-Applications for the 2015 contest are available now at www.tdcfoundation.com/2015ypawards and are due by 5 PM (PST) on February 2, 2015.
+The winning essays, which describe instructional patient safety events the winners experienced during clinical rotations, can be read at www.tdcfoundation.com.
+Applications for the 2016 contest are available now at www.tdcfoundation.com/2016ypawards and are due by 5 PM (PST) on January 25, 2016.

 About The Doctors Company Foundation